cyberbotics/webots-doc/reference/connector.md

 the origins of the coordinate systems of the connectors.

 - `axisTolerance`: the maximum angle [in radians] between the *z*-axes of two `Connectors` at which they may successfully lock.
-Two `Connector` nodes can lock when their *z*-axes are parallel (within tolerance), but pointed in opposite directions.
+Two [Connector](reference/connector.md#connector) nodes can lock when their *z*-axes are parallel (within tolerance), but pointed in opposite directions.

 - `rotationTolerance`: the tolerated angle difference with respect to each of the allowed docking rotations (see ).

-- `numberOfRotations`: specifies how many different docking rotations are allowed in a full 360 degree rotation around the `Connector`'s *z*-axis.
+- `numberOfRotations`: specifies how many different docking rotations are allowed in a full 360 degree rotation around the [Connector](reference/connector.md#connector)'s *z*-axis.
 For example, modular robots' connectors are often 1-, 2- or 4-way dockable depending on mechanical and electrical interfaces.
 As illustrated in , if `numberOfRotations` is 4 then there will be 4 different docking positions (one every 90 degrees).
 If you don't wish to check the rotational alignment criterion this field should be set to zero.

 %figure "Example of rotational alignment (numberOfRotations=4 and rotationalTolerance=22.5 deg)"
 ![Example of rotational alignment (numberOfRotations=4 and rotationalTolerance=22.5 deg)](pdf/connector_alignment.pdf.png)